sprngr/palettes/README.md

 ## Contributing

-If I miss attribute someone or you feel something can be made better within the repo:
+If I misattribute someone or you feel something can be made better within the repo:

 [Open an issue](https://github.com/sprngr/palettes/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) or [submit a PR](https://github.com/sprngr/palettes/pulls?q=is%3Apr+is%3Aopen+sort%3Aupdated-desc).